 Technically, as a new blogger wanting to start your blog with minimal investment, you may not need any premium services or plugins.
-But if you don’t have an investment issue, you can grab some of the premium plugins to help you to boost your on-page SEO optimization.
+But if you don’t have an investment issue, you can grab some of the premium plugins to help you increase your site’s functionality (like boosting your on-page SEO optimization).

-You can find a list of other plugins I use at ShoutMeLoud here.
+- Here’s a list of plugins I use at ShoutMeLoud

-Now let’s figure out the minimum cost for a self-hosted WordPress blog where you will be doing everything on your own:
+Now let’s figure out how much WordPress blog costs (where you will be doing everything on your own):

 - Professional setup with various premium elements: $499-$1499

-As a new blogger, one can also consider using a basic setup with a premium WordPress theme.
+As a new blogger, you can consider using a basic setup with a premium WordPress theme.

 Let me know if you have any other questions regarding the setting up of your new self-hosted WordPress blog!